 - A Domain Acquisition Report goes further: estimated cost range, difficulty score, success probability, and a recommended negotiation strategy based on the domain's structure and likely owner profile.

-If the report comes back with high difficulty and low success probability — an active, well-resourced business sitting on the name — that's useful information now, before you've spent weeks chasing something that was never realistically available.
+If the report comes back with high difficulty and low success probability, an active, well-resourced business sitting on the name, that's useful information now, before you've spent weeks chasing something that was never realistically available.
+When the case is strong, see how to acquire a premium domain for your company for the strategic acquisition framework.

 Step 4: Does Your Funding Stage Support the Cost Now?